-I have seen some really weird reasons for not trying to be an entrepreneur by Bengali’s and so let me share the top excuses.
+I have seen some really weird excuses from Bong for not trying entrepreneurship.
+So let me share the top excuses.
 No 4 will blow your mind.

 Be it in my job or when I visited some B-Schools for promoting entrepreneurship through NEN or be it on a cup of coffee with some college friends or co-workers of ex-employers or be it in the famous Adda of Kolkata.
-I have seen some really weird reasons for not trying to be an entrepreneur.
+I have seen some bizarre excuses from Bong for not trying to be an entrepreneur.

 1. I have a loan

-If you talk to a person who is employed for 3 to 4 years in Kolkata means he has a loan.
-The first priority of a Bengali after passing out is to get a job and once he has a job it is Badi (house or flat these day) and Gadi (Car).
-So everybody I have met with that is under 5 years of experience has either home loan or a personal loan or an auto loan.
+If you talk to a person employed in a good technology company for 3 to 4 years in Kolkata, he has a loan.
+After passing out, the priority of a Bengali is to get a job, and once he has a job, it is Badi (house or flat these days) and Gadi (Car).
+Everybody I have met with under 5 years of experience has either a home loan or a personal loan(For marriage), or an auto loan.

-To date, they have the loan either the same one or may be in different form like they have paid off the home loan and now have an auto loan or they have paid the old auto loan and now have a new auto loan for the new car.
+To date, they have the loan either the same one or maybe in a different form like they have paid off the home loan and now have an auto loan, or they have paid the old auto loan and now have a new auto loan the new car.

 So it is more of an excuse.

-2. I have a very stable Job
+2. I have a very stable Job (Or an onsite opportunity)

-Some of them are still working in the same company and it may not be a decade working in the same company which suggest it is quite stable job they are doing.
+Some of them are still working in the same company, and it may not be a decade working in the same company, which suggests it is quite a stable job.

 If I do it and if it does not work the way I want it to be and if I had to get to a job, I don’t want to be wasting another 4 years to get another stable job.

-3. Business needs capital and I don’t have one
+3. Business needs capital, and I don’t have one

 Wow.
 Looks so true.

-The answer will shock you which is every business.
+The answer will shock you, which is every business.

-I have a unique answer to this because actually it is much easier for a Bengali to do a business than a Marwadi or Gujarati.
+I have a unique answer to this because it is much easier for a Bengali to do business than for a Marwadi or a Gujarati.

-He says in range of 30k to 40k per month.
+He says in the range of 30k to 40k per month.
 So that is under 500,000 per year.

 So I asked him if he has to take up entrepreneurship, he will have to make anything above 500,000 per year to convince his family.